 An overview of each year's assessment details with dates is provided on the virtual learning environment.
 Module Handbooks, or their equivalent, provide the details of individual assessment tasks.

-Assessment of Experiential Practice
+Assessment of Professional Practice

-To pass the module, students must pass both experiential practice and associated academic tasks associated with the module.
+To pass the module, students must pass both practice and the associated academic tasks associated with the module.

 The criteria for fieldwork assessment can be summarised as follows: